brandur/org/drafts/heroku-values.md

 ### Resources (#resources)

-Provision the resources you need, including third party services from the large add-on catalog.
+If an engineer needed a new resource for a service being deployed, prototype, or even one-off experiment, they were at liberty to provision it and keep on working, even if that resource cost money.
+Resources here might include everything from dynos to run an app, to a Postgres backend, to a few extra EC2 boxes for deployment to bare metal (relatively speaking).
+Having Heroku's considerable catalog of add-on providers and being completely deployed to AWS helped a lot here in that no internal personnel were ever needed to help with provisioning.

-I've previously worked at companies where provisioning a job queue is a multi-month process involving endless meetings, territorial ops people, mountains of paperwork, and by the end of the whole ordeal, you have exactly one installation and have no answer to working with staging or development environments.
+This practice is good because it keeps engineer momentum up and the cost of prototypes down.
+Hopefully it's fairly standard practice in many newer companies these days, but it's an easy thing to get wrong.
+I've previously worked at companies where provisioning a job queue is a multi-month process involving endless meetings, territorial ops people, and mountains of paperwork.

 ### Total Ownership (#total-ownership)